ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx/_index.md

 ---
-title: Learn how to install, configure, and use Nginx
+title: Learn how to deploy Nginx

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for software developers who want to use Nginx on Arm-based cloud instances.
+who_is_this_for: This is an introductory topic for engineers who want to use Nginx on Arm.

 learning_objectives:
     - Install and run Nginx on Arm
     - Setup Nginx as a web server, reverse proxy, or an API Gateway
-    - Verify Nginx installation
+    - Verify Nginx is working correctly

 prerequisites:
-    - An [Arm based instance](/learning-paths/servers-and-cloud-computing/csp/) from a cloud service provider or an Arm server running `Ubuntu 20.04` or `Ubuntu 22.04`.
+    - If setting up just a file server, at least one [Arm based instance](/learning-paths/servers-and-cloud-computing/csp/) from a cloud service provider, or one on-premises Arm server.
+    - If setting up a Reverse Proxy or API Gateway, at least three [Arm based instances](/learning-paths/servers-and-cloud-computing/csp/) from a cloud service provider, or at least three on-premises Arm servers.
+    - Network settings (Firewalls/Security Groups/etc.) which allow for communication on port 22 (SSH) and port 443 (HTTPS) across all nodes.

-author_primary: Jason Andrews
+author_primary: Julio Suarez

 ### Tags
 skilllevels: Introductory